JoakimOL/Ttm4135-compendium/src/09-hashes.md

 ### MDx family of hashes

-Old and insecure by todays standards.
+Old and insecure by today's standards.
 MD2, 4 and 5 have been used in practice, but are all easily broken.

 Is based on the Merkle-Damgård construction.
 They all output 128 bits.
 Recall the section about the birthday paradox and how many bits were recommended.

 ### SHA-0 and SHA-1
-Based off of MDx hashes (which makes it a Merkle-Damgård constuction), but with added complexity and a bigger output size of 160 bits (weak).
+Based off of MDx hashes (which makes it a Merkle-Damgård construction), but with added complexity and a bigger output size of 160 bits (weak).
 Both are broken, but this is quite recent.
 First attack of SHA-1 was found in 2017.

 ### SHA-2 family